richellepintucan/Portfolio/planning/development-strategy.md

 - [ ] As a user I want to see the `logo`, `title` and `description` so that I can understand easily what the website is all about.

-- [ ] As a user I want to see the `Navigation links`, so I can go to the different parts of the page.
+- [ ] As a user I want to see the `Navigation links` so I can go to the different parts of the page.

 - [ ] As a user I want to see at the end of the page a `footer` with some info